Japan's Shinzo Abe returns to hospital on day he becomes country's longest-serving Prime Minister

 "Today I learned more about last week's test, and I've taken an additional test.
 While seeing to my health, I would like to do my best in my work.
 I will address the matter about the additional test (in the future)," he said, without specifying what test he actually took.

-Abe suffers from colitis, a non-curable inflammatory bowel disease, which forced him to resign during his first sting as the country's leader from 2006 to 2007.
+Abe suffers from colitis, a non-curable inflammatory bowel disease, which forced him to resign during his first stint as the country's leader from 2006 to 2007.
 He became Prime Minister again in 2012, finally closing a revolving door of Japanese leaders.

 Chief Cabinet Secretary Yoshihide Suga said the visit Monday was a follow-up to a checkup last week and has not seen "any notable change" from Abe.